forax/hack-commit-push-2021-openjdk/README.md

 Don't hesitate to join, say hello, ask questions, provide answers, etc

+BTW, if you want to know why something is done that way in Java, you can also ask, i'm contributing since Java is opensource (15 years ago now), so i may know why and be able to explain it.

 # So you want to patch the source of the JDK :)

 The source of the JDK are stored on Github, the main repository is at